Shakespeare | Early Modern Drama | Dramatic Literature

 History of Sexuality | Race Studies | Queer Theory

 Abdulhamit Arvas joined UCSB as Assistant Professor of Theater after completing Andrew W. Mellon Postdoctoral Fellowship at Vassar College (2016-2018).
 He earned his PhD in English, with additional specialization in Women’s and Gender Studies, from Michigan State University (2016).
-Trained in the field of early modern literature and culture, Dr. Arvas specializes in the global Renaissance, Shakespeare,dramatic literature, the history of sexuality, queer theory, race studies, and cross-cultural encounters.
+Trained in the field of early modern literature and culture, Dr. Arvas specializes in the global Renaissance, Shakespeare,dramatic literature, the history of sexuality, queer theory, and race studies.

 THTR 251.
 Sexuality and Race in Early/Modernity